Aggregate Functions

 ---|---|---|---|

 ANY (expression) | Returns one of the values seen for expression in the group.
-It is not known which value is returned, I expect it to be the first value. | Set to null. | Set to expression if counter is null. |
+It is not known which value is returned, I expect it to be the first value.
+Though technically any of the values for expression from the input rows could be considered valid, the actual implementation of this function always returns the value from the first row it receives. | Set to expression. | Leave unchanged. |

 APPROX_COUNT_DISTINCT_ACCUM (expression) | Returns a set of values, split based on a hash of expression, with for each set the highest position of the leftmost “1” bit in the hash of expression in that set.
 (See: hyperloglog).
-Note that the returned result is a single value, probably encoded by combining the values for each set into a single value. | Set to null for each set. | Compute the hash of expression; use the right-most bits to determine the set; compute the position of the leftmost “1” bit in the hash; update the counter if this is higher than the previous value. |
+Note that the returned result is a single value, probably encoded by combining the values for each set into a single value.
+Introduced in SQL Server 2019. | Set to null for each set. | Compute the hash of expression; use the right-most bits to determine the set; compute the position of the leftmost “1” bit in the hash; update the counter if this is higher than the previous value. |

-CHECKSUM_AGG (expression) | Returns a checksum values computed of all non-null values of expression within the group. | Set to null. | Currently unknown. |
+CHECKSUM_AGG (expression) | Returns a checksum value computed from all non-null values of expression within the group. | Set to null. | Currently unknown. |

-COUNT (*) | Returns the total number of rows in the group, regardless of input values. | Set to 0. | Increment by 1. |
+Count (*) | Returns the total number of rows in the group, regardless of input values, as a bigint. | Set to 0. | Increment by 1. |

-COUNT (expression) | Returns the total number of rows in the group where expression is not null. | Set to 0. | Increment by 1 if expression is not null; leave unchanged otherwise. |
+COUNT (expression) | Returns the total number of rows in the group where expression is not null, as an int. | Set to 0. | If expression is not null, then increment by 1. |

-FIRST_VALUE_IS_NULL (expression) | Returns true if the first value of expression within the group is null. | Set to null. | If counter is null then set to true if expression is null or set to false if expression is not null; leave unchanged otherwise. |
+FIRST_VALUE_IS_NULL (expression) | Returns true if the first value of expression within the group is null. | Set to null. | If counter is null then set to true if expression is null or set to false if expression is not null. |

-FIRST_VALUE_IGNORE_NULLS (expression) | Returns the first non-null value of expression within the group. | Set to null. | Set to expression if counter is null; leave unchanged otherwise. |
+FIRST_VALUE_IGNORE_NULLS (expression) | Returns the first non-null value of expression within the group. | Set to null. | If counter is null then set to expression. |

 LAST_VALUE (expression) | Returns the last value of expression within the group (regardless of whether or not it is null). | Set to null. | Set to expression. |

-MAX (expression) | Returns the maximum non-null value of expression in the group. | Set to null. | Set to expression if counter is null or counter < expression. |
+MAX (expression) | Returns the maximum non-null value of expression in the group. | Set to null. | If counter is null or expression > counter, then set to expression. |

-MIN (expression) | Returns the minimum non-null value of expression in the group. | Set to null. | Set to expression if counter is null or counter > expression. |
+MIN (expression) | Returns the minimum non-null value of expression in the group. | Set to null. | If counter is null or expression < counter, then set to expression. |

-STRING_AGG (expression, separator) | Returns a string consisting of all non-null values of expression within the group, separated by separator. | Set to null. | Set to expression if counter is null; set to counter + separator + expression otherwise. |
+STRING_AGG (expression, separator) | Returns a string consisting of all non-null values of expression within the group, separated by separator.
+Introduced in SQL Server 2017. | Set to null. | If counter is null then set to expression; else set to counter + separator + expression. |

-SUM (expression) | Returns the sum of all non-null values of expression in the group. | Set to 0. | Increment by expression if expression is not null; leave unchanged otherwise. |
+SUM (expression) | Returns the sum of all non-null values of expression in the group. | Set to 0. | If expression is not null then set to counter + expression. |

 Any CLR user defined aggregate function | Returns values as determined by the CLR code. | Executes the Init() method of the CLR user defined aggregate. | Executes the Accumulate() method of the CLR user defined aggregate, passing it the value of expression. |